|1||Bandar-e Deylam, Bushehr|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nazarabad air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Nazarabad air is currently 5 times above the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app